guinuxbr/guinuxbr.com/content/posts/convert-ova-to-qcow2/index.en.md

 tags: ["Linux", "Virtualization"]
 categories: ["tutorials"]
 align: left
-featuredImage: kvm.png
+featuredImage: banner.png
 ---

 Hello!
 In this quick tutorial, I will show you how to convert an OVA file to a QCOW2.

 A few days ago I have to install Windows in a virtual environment to test some stuff.
-Then, I found that Microsoft provides some test images officially at <https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/> but there are no images to use with KVM.
-So, what if it would be possible to convert some of the provided formats to a KVM-compatible format?
+Then, I found that Microsoft provides some test images officially at <https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/>, but there are no images to use with KVM.
+So, what if it would be possible to convert some provided formats to a KVM-compatible format?

 Well, this is possible and much easier than I thought it was.
 Follow me!